daryn-kalym/codecademy-cs102-wilderness-escape-project-tree-nodes/README.md

 Tasks
 Mark the tasks as complete by checking them off
 Our Story Begins

-[x] 1.This project will be heavily interactive.
+- [x] 1.This project will be heavily interactive.
 To get in the spirit, write a print() function inside of script.py to display “Once upon a time…” in the console.

-Stuck?
-Get a hint
 2.
 Great!
 You’ll need to save your changes as you go.